xcore/sc_xtcp/doc_pip/pip.rst

 * No support for IP, TCP or UDP options

+* Single gateway only for traffic that is not destined for our subnet (to be tested)

 Known limitations that are yet to be implemented:

-* IPv4 routing to the gateway for traffic that is not destined for the current subnet

 * Timeouts and resends on TCP-SYN and -FIN packets

-* DHCP gateway option

 * tcp ``open()`` function, and accompanying SYNSENT state (at present only servers can be implemented using ``accept()``)